taranion/mudstandards/docs/websocket/index.md

+---
+sidebar_label: WebSocket for MUDs
+description: Suggestions how to standardize WebSocket usage for MUDs
+---
 # Using RFC 6455 WebSocket for MUDs

 Being able to connect to a game using a WebSocket instead of a classic Telnet connection is a plus for web or mobile clients.
 But what exactly gets transmitted over the socket to the application layer and how (as a binary or text frame)?